renansouza-dev/labor-records/README.md

 ### Google Photos
 * Add pytesseract to convert images into text
 * Add spreadsheet to save text
+* Change filename for constants or env vars